 A Sydney Multi Attraction Pass can save visitors both money and time.
 Rather than buying individual Sydney attraction tickets, you can pay one fee for a Sydney sightseeing pass that allows entry into multiple sights.
 Check out the iVenture Card, where you pay a flat fee for a specific number of sights.
 Some of the top attractions included with the iVenture pass are: Sydney Opera House Tour, Madame Tussauds, SEA LIFE Aquarium and the Sydney Tower Eye.

-How Many Days in Sydney
+How Many Days In Sydney, Australia?

 How many days to spend in Sydney depends on multiple variables, including time, money and interest.
 While it is possible to see the city highlights on a one-day trip in Sydney, we highly recommend spending at least two days in Sydney.
-Visitors who want to explore the surrounding region on day trips from Sydney can easily spend one week in Sydney – or more!
+Visitors who want to explore the surrounding New South Wales region on day trips from Sydney can easily spend one week in Sydney – or more!

 Use our sample itineraries to help decide how long to stay in Sydney.

-Sydney in a Day
+Sydney In A Day

 A Sydney one-day trip severely limits how much you can see.
 However, with 1 day in Sydney, we recommend sightseeing the city’s most iconic sights.
 Use our tips for Day 1 in the above Sydney itinerary – and, if time allows, squeeze in a ferry trip to Manly Beach (or perhaps, take a trip to Manly rather than a Sydney Harbour cruise).